Joseph V. Egan: Personal life

 Egan is Business Manager for the I.B.E.W.
 Local 456.
 He is a former president of the union's executive board.
-Egan continues to reside in New Brunswick with his wife Yolanda, married since 1959.
-They have four children and seven grandchildren.
-His son Kevin succeeded him on the New Brunswick City Council after Egan retired from it in 2010.
+Egan continues to reside in New Brunswick.
+He was married to his wife Yolanda from 1959 until her death in 2019; they shared four children and seven grandchildren.
+Egan's son Kevin succeeded him on the New Brunswick City Council after Egan retired from it in 2010.
 Egan is a member of the St. Peter The Apostle Church Parish and is a former vice president of the parish council.
-His son-in-law is Craig Biggio.
-Egan's grandson, Cavan Biggio, is a second baseman for the Toronto Blue Jays.
+His son-in-law is Major League Baseball Hall of Famer Craig Biggio.
+Egan's grandson, Cavan Biggio, is a utility player for the Los Angeles Dodgers.